chenna15/ATM_Simulation_System/README.md

 -> Deposit options featuring denominations like ₹100, ₹200, and ₹500.
 -> Withdrawals that come with a quick balance check.
 -> Easy access to your current account balance.
--> Used PreparedStatement to keep SQL injections at bay.
+-> Used PreparedStatement to  prevent SQL injection.
 -> Enhanced security through a combo of user ID and PIN validation.

 Logic Overview: